seemoo-lab/nexmon-arc/README.md

 # Nexmon for ARC
-The nexmon C-based firmware patching framework adapted for the ARC architecture, that enables you to write your own firmware patches for ARC based WiFi chips such as the QCA9500.
+This is the nexmon C-based firmware patching framework adapted for the ARC architecture, that enables you to write your own firmware patches for ARC based WiFi chips such as the QCA9500.

 ## Getting Started
 The following explained how to use nexmon-arc and compile our hello world application for the wil6210 firmware v4.1.0.55, which prints a debug output that is readable from the device driver.
 The following instructions have been tested with Ubuntu 16.04.03.